How we work with the international Research and Education Network Community

 View the media release announcing Australia's participation in the Pacific Research Platform project.

-Visit the In the Field blog.
+Visit the In the Field site.

 The Case for NRENs portal is a resource developed by the community as part of knowledge exchange activities, which also include conferences, meetings and workshops.
 This portal provides information, particularly for NRENs getting started and needing guidance, advice and arguments to justify their existence.
 But there is much of value on the site for all NRENs.